Theft Under $5,000:

-Examples of Theft Under include shoplifting, bicycle theft, or stealing other "minor" items from a residence when lawfully allowed to be there (otherwise it would be burglary).
-This type of theft is classified as theft of an item or items with a total monetary value under the amount of $5000.
-Anything more than $5000 is considered Theft Over $5000, in which case the charges will be significantly more serious and a person risks the possibility of jail.
+Examples of Theft Under includes shoplifting, bicycle theft, or stealing other “minor" items from a residence when lawfully allowed to be there (otherwise it would be burglary).
+This type of theft is classified as theft of an item or items with a total monetary value under the amount of $5,000.
+Anything more than $5,000 is considered Theft Over $5000, in which case the charges will be significantly more serious and a person risks the possibility of jail.

 First Offense vs. Repeat Offense

-While courthouses has different laws regarding Theft Under, they all come close to the same guidelines.
+While courthouses have different laws regarding Theft Under, they all come close to the same guidelines.

 A first offense is always going to be treated more lightly than someone who is a repeat offender, whether it is petty theft or not.
 A judge is more likely to give the maximum penalty to someone who didn’t learn his or her lesson the first time.